grego/blades/README.md

-Thanks to the amazing [Ramhorns](https://github.com/maciejhirsz/ramhorns) templating engine, [zero-copy](https://serde.rs/lifetimes.html#borrowing-data-in-a-derived-impl) deserialisation and [rayon](https://github.com/rayon-rs/rayon) parallel iterators, it renders the whole site in milliseconds, possibly up to [10 times](https://github.com/grego/ssg-bench) faster than other generators like Hugo.
+Thanks to the amazing [Ramhorns](https://github.com/maciejhirsz/ramhorns) templating engine, [zero-copy](https://serde.rs/lifetimes.html#borrowing-data-in-a-derived-impl) deserialisation and [rayon](https://github.com/rayon-rs/rayon) parallel iterators, it renders the whole site in milliseconds, possibly more than [10 times](https://github.com/grego/ssg-bench) faster than other generators like Hugo.

 It's made for easy setup and use.
 A static site generator should be a no brainer.
 It uses [mustache](https://mustache.github.io/mustache.5.html) templates with extremely minimal